Studies associated with anterior prefrontal

 What do the "forward inference" and "reverse inference" maps mean?

-Reverse inference maps are, roughly, maps displaying brain regions that are preferentially related to the term anterior inferior.
-The reverse inference map for anterior inferior displays regions that are reported more often in articles that include the term anterior inferior in their abstracts than articles that do not.
+Reverse inference maps are, roughly, maps displaying brain regions that are preferentially related to the term anterior prefrontal.
+The reverse inference map for anterior prefrontal displays regions that are reported more often in articles that include the term anterior prefrontal in their abstracts than articles that do not.
 Most of the time this a much more useful way of thinking about things, since reverse inference maps tell you, in some sense, which brain regions are more diagnostic of the term in question, and not just which regions are consistently activated in studies associated with that term.

 How do you determine which studies to include in an analysis?